PyCSP3: Modeling Combinatorial Constrained Problems in Python: Structured Problems

 \subsection{Warehouse Location}

-In the Warehouse Location problem (WLP), a company considers opening warehouses at some candidate locations in order to supply its existing stores.
+In the Warehouse Location Problem (WLP), a company considers opening warehouses at some candidate locations in order to supply its existing stores.
 Each possible warehouse has the same maintenance cost, and a capacity designating the maximum number of stores that it can supply.
 Each store must be supplied by exactly one open warehouse.
 The supply cost to a store depends on the warehouse.
 The objective is to determine which warehouses to open, and which of these warehouses should supply the various stores, such that the sum of the maintenance and supply costs is minimized.
-See \href{http://csplib.org/Problems/prob034/}{CSPLib--Problem 034} for more information.
+See \href{https://www.csplib.org/Problems/prob034/}{CSPLib--Problem 034} for more information.
+An example of data is the file `warehouse.json' containing: